njelly/TofuECS/README.md

 - [TofuECS_CGOL](https://github.com/njelly/TofuECS_CGOL): An implementation of Conway's Game of Life showcasing a basic Unity project setup.
 - [TofuECS_Rogue](https://github.com/njelly/TofuECS_Rogue): A rogue-like I may work on from time to time as a practical example of a project using TofuECS.

+*If you are using this framework and would like to mention your open-source project here, please open an issue on this repo!*

 ---

 This repo contains a solution with four projects: TofuECS, TofuECS.Utilities, and TofuECS.Tests, and UnsafeCollections.
 TofuECS and UnsafeCollections are required.
 TofuECS.Utilities contains some classes I thought would be useful for game developers, such as a implementation of a very fast RNG.
 TofuECS.Tests contains unit tests.